 Further, USC offers merit-based scholarships.
 In order to be in with a chance of winning these, you’ll need to submit a strong GPA and other academic credentials.
 There are no official USC GPA requirements, even for scholarships.
 However, if you are applying for a USC scholarship, aim for a higher GPA than you would for admission to the university.

 In short, there are no official USC GPA requirements.
 However, in order to be in with a chance, you will need to meet the average GPA for college of previous admits.

 MIT GPA Requirements

 Next, let’s turn to the MIT GPA requirements.
 As MIT itself says, there are no MIT GPA requirements.
 In fact, there aren’t any college admissions requirements that will guarantee admission to this school.

-However, with an acceptance rate of just 3.96%, MIT expects applicants to be at the top of their game.
+However, with an acceptance rate of just 4.8% for the Class of 2027, MIT expects applicants to be at the top of their game.
 Therefore, similarly to USC, you should be treating the average GPA of admits as a guide to the MIT GPA requirements.